Apple's iPad to fall behind Android as tablet war grows

 A group of suppliers that depend on Apple for more than half of their business saw its sales slump 31 percent in February compared to January, according to Topeka Capital Markets analyst Brian White, who does not identify the companies in the group.

-Shares of Cirrus Logic (CRUS.O), which gets three quarters of its revenue from selling audio chips to Apple, have fallen 23 percent this year, including a 2.89 percent drop on Tuesday.
+Shares of Cirrus Logic, which gets three quarters of its revenue from selling audio chips to Apple, have fallen 23 percent this year, including a 2.89 percent drop on Tuesday.

-Many component suppliers to Apple, like Qualcomm (QCOM.O) and Toshiba (6502.T), also do significant business with Android device manufacturers.
+Many component suppliers to Apple, like Qualcomm and Toshiba, also do significant business with Android device manufacturers.

 "The open ecosystem at Android has allowed there to be more suppliers.
 As a chip guy, I always want to have as many irons in the fire as possible because the ride at the top tends to only last five years," said RBC analyst Doug Freedman.